 In this guide, we’ll outline our top picks for the best teeth whitening treatments and discuss how to choose the best teeth whitener in our buying guide.
 By the end, you’ll be on your way to a brighter, more confident smile.

-The AuraGlow Teeth Whitening Kit is probably the most effective teeth whitening treatment you can find outside of a dentist’s office.
-With 35 percent carbamide peroxide, the whitening gel is strong while still being gentle on teeth and gums.
-The kit comes with two 5 mL whitening gel syringes, enough for 20 or more treatments.
+The AuraGlow Teeth Whitening Kit is one of the most effective teeth whitening treatments you can find outside of a dentist’s office.
+With 35% carbamide peroxide, the whitening gel is strong while still being gentle on teeth and gums.
+The kit comes with two 5-mL whitening gel syringes, enough for 20 or more treatments.
 Simply fill the tray with the specified amount of gel and place in your mouth once a day for 30 minutes.

 The kit also comes with an LED light to speed the whitening process and boost effectiveness.
 The light is attached to the tray, so you don’t have to hold it, and has a built-in timer.
 Users typically see results after just one treatment, with full results after the full set of treatments.

-Since introducing their brand of the product nearly 20 years ago, Crest has been the name in whitening strips, and for good reason.
-Since that time, they’ve greatly refined the technology, and Crest 3D White Strips are some of the best whitening strips on the market today.
+Crest first introduced their whitening strips nearly 20 years ago.
+Since that time, the brand has greatly refined the technology, and Crest 3D White Strips are some of the best whitening strips on the market today.
 The package comes with 40 strips, or 20 treatments.
 Simply peel each strip’s backing and apply them to your teeth once daily for 30 minutes.

 Each strip contains whitening gel with 10 percent hydrogen peroxide, so you know they’re effective.
 Unlike whitening strips of the past, these are made with “no-slip” technology, meaning you can talk and drink water with them in without worrying about them moving around or falling off.
 Results typically appear within three days, with full results achieved in twenty.